oat-sa/taohub-articles/forge/workflow-engine/execution-of-a-process.md

 ![](../resources/tokens1.png)\
 ![](../resources/tokens2.png)

 Tokens also play the role of saving the current values of the process variables.
 Activity services or connector transition rules (see [[Process Definition Model\#conditional|conditional connector & transition rule]]) use process variable respectively to set input parameter values and to evaluate the transition rules.
-Tokens therefore provide a very good snapshot of a process execution, and a helpful resource for process execution debugging.{#conditionalconditional-connector-transition-rule-use-process-variable-respectively-to-set-input-parameter-values-and-to-evaluate-the-transition-rules-tokens-therefore-provide-a-very-good-snapshot-of-a-process-execution-and-a-helpful-resource-for-process-execution-debugging}
+Tokens therefore provide a very good snapshot of a process execution, and a helpful resource for process execution debugging.

 Each time a process variable is created, it automatically becomes a property of the token class.
 Therefore a token instance will be able to “carry” the value of the newly created process variable with it.\
 For more technical details about the way the token is set and moved, see [the phpDoc of the TokenService](http://forge.tao.lu/docs/phpdoc/wfEngine/models_classes/wfEngine_models_classes_TokenService.html).